New bus to provide lifeline to older people in Keynsham

 21st September 2017

 A brand new vehicle is hoped to bring back independence to those who struggle with limited mobility in Keynsham.
 The town is located between Bath and Bristol and its older residents understand how loneliness and isolation can be created in communities where accessible transport is limited.
-While a person’s home may be fitted with the appropriate facilities such as a non-slip walk-in shower, on public transport you often have to vie for space with pushchairs, which can put older adults off venturing outside.
+While a person’s home may be fitted with the appropriate facilities such as a non-slip walk-in bath or shower, on public transport you often have to vie for space with pushchairs, which can put older adults off venturing outside.

 The community is excited to welcome this generous donation and the local school ran a completion for the bus’s name.
 Leo Watt came up with the winning title of ‘Bumbo’.
 The bus will be operating on a volunteer run ‘dial a ride’ scheme.
 The 17-seater bus is expected to help those with limited mobility and older adults make important appointments and maintain their independence.